Pakoras

 Batter

 The seasoning of the batter is highly personal.
-Substitute garam masala and turmeric with your choice of condiments.
+Substitute garam masala and turmeric with your choice of condiments, or add them to the batter.

 • 1 tsp ground coriander and 1 tsp ground cumin .